ValleyBell/MidiTools/README.md

 - split by note: puts overlapping notes (e.g. chords) on separate tracks, so that each track is monophonic
 - split by instrument: puts each instrument on a separate track, useful when editing e.g. xm2mid conversions
+- split by channel: same as converting Format 0 to Format 1
+- split by volume: make a separate track for each note velocity

 I originally wrote this in 2012, but with an older version of my MIDI library.